Inactivating reference codes

 Only inactivate codes in lists for which you are loading data.

-Inactivating reference lists that Network uses is not recommended.
-Many of these reference lists are used in address cleansing.
-Their use might not be apparent but they might be integral to how your data is processed.
+Do not inactivate reference codes for these lists.
+Their use might not be apparent but they can be integral to how your data is processed.

 Example

 The merge instruction will fail, job errors will exist in the administrator inbox, and the records will not merge.
-This is because the losing record in a merge is assigned the merged_into__v
+This is because the losing record in a merge is assigned the MERGED_INTO code for the record state.

 - AddressDPVConfIndicator